Request a Demo

 Basic audit logging available.
 Freedom-of-information workflows and provincial compliance requirements not supported natively.

 WCAG 2.1 AA compliance verified by third-party VPAT.
-Accessible forms, communications, and interface elements included.
+Accessible forms, communications, AODA alternative format generation (large print, screen reader, plain text, braille), and accessible chat interface.

 Partial accessibility support.
 May not meet Ontario public sector AODA obligations without remediation.